DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Method

 To address this challenge, we propose a symmetry-aware approach that enforces consistent keypoint ordering during training by dynamically adapting to object symmetries.
 The model estimates a four-channel radial map, where each channel encodes the radial distance of each image pixel to a predefined keypoint.
 Crucially, the structure of the radial map must remain consistent across symmetric object poses; otherwise, variations in keypoint ordering can lead to inconsistent regression targets and hinder generalization.

 Unlike previous methods that rely on a fixed keypoint assignment, our approach dynamically reorders the radial channels based on the object's symmetry and its orientation relative to the camera.
 Specifically, we determine the ordering of keypoints by analyzing their proximity to the camera origin.
 The approach depends on designing pairs of symmetric keypoints which correspond to the symmetric object poses.
 These keypoints are generated by leveraging the Oriented Bounding Box (OBB), which provides a stable reference frame for structured keypoint placement.
 The OBB is computed using the Minimum Volume Enclosing Box algorithm~\cite{CHAN20011433}, ensuring a compact representation of the object.
-From the OBB, four side faces are identified, each defined by four corner points, and the face centers are computed as their mean.
+From the OBB, four side faces are identified manually, each defined by four corner points, and the face centers are computed as their mean.
 The face normal vectors are determined using the cross-product of two independent edge vectors and subsequently normalized.
 The symmetric keypoints are then generated by translating these face centers along their normal vectors by a fixed offset distance \(d\).
 This ensures that all keypoints remain equidistant from the OBB center, preserving spatial symmetry.
-A pseudocode representation of the above described algorithm for generating symmetric keypoints is presented in Algorithm~\ref{alg:sym_keypoints}.
-To our knowledge, this the the first time that keypoint selection has been considered as an approach to address object symmetries.
+A pseudocode representation of the above described algorithm is presented in Algorithm~\ref{alg:sym_keypoints} in Supp.
+The method is semi-automatic, with Step 2 performed manually.
+To our knowledge, this is the first time that keypoint selection has been considered as an approach to address object symmetries.

 An example is shown in Fig.~\ref{fig:sKpts}, in which the object exhibits a $\pi$-radian symmetry between pairs of keypoints $k_1$–$k_2$ and $k_3$–$k_4$, yielding a total of 4 possible orderings.
 For the configuration in Fig.~\ref{fig:sKpts}(a), the four-channel radial map ($\mathbf{R}_{S}$ of Fig.~\ref{fig:method}) is ordered as $[ \mathbf{R}_{S}^2, \mathbf{R}_{S}^1, \mathbf{R}_{S}^4, \mathbf{R}_{S}^3]$ with the order determined by the keypoints' relative proximity to the camera, i.e. $k_2$ is closer to the camera origin than $k_1$, and $k_4$ is closer than $k_3$.
 For Fig.~\ref{fig:sKpts}(b), the correct ordering is $[ \mathbf{R}_{S}^1, \mathbf{R}_{S}^2, \mathbf{R}_{S}^3, \mathbf{R}_{S}^4]$ whereas in Fig.~\ref{fig:sKpts}(d), the order is $[ \mathbf{R}_{S}^1, \mathbf{R}_{S}^2, \mathbf{R}_{S}^4, \mathbf{R}_{S}^3]$ while Fig.~\ref{fig:sKpts}(e) follows order $[ \mathbf{R}_{S}^2, \mathbf{R}_{S}^1, \mathbf{R}_{S}^3, \mathbf{R}_{S}^4]$.
 Ensuring a consistent radial map order relative to the camera viewpoint prevents inconsistencies in loss computation, stabilizing training and improving pose estimation under symmetric transformations, as demonstrated in the ablation experiments of Sec.~\ref{sec:ablations}.